 Public Health Internships Abroad

-- Role: Provide basic medical care and health education to schools, orphanages, and other target communities
+- Role: Provide basic medical care and health education to schools, day care centers, and other target communities

-- Requirements: None for Belize, Cambodia, Madagascar, Ghana, and the Philippines.
+- Requirements: None for Belize, Cambodia, Madagascar, Ghana, the Philippines, Sri Lanka, and Togo.

 Public Health internships with Projects Abroad are for interns who wish to get out in the community and specialize in the outreach aspect of our Medicine and Health Care programs.
 If you are a student interested in public health abroad or a trained professional seeking international experience, you can help people in developing countries who may have difficulty accessing health care otherwise.